Employee and employer: Shaping the future of work

 Topics: Economy, Leadership, Staffing, Workplace Trends, Work-Life Balance, Technology

 Corey Butler is the MNCPA communications manager, working to enhance members’ professional reputations through content, media relations and public affairs.
+He's been with the MNCPA since 2013.
 Corey keeps busy outside of the MNCPA spending time with his wife and children, serving on his local school board, volunteering in his community and catching up on long-lost hobbies.
-Corey enjoys the works of John Steinbeck and J.K.
-Rowling, and Paul Bunyan, Robin Hood and Santa Claus lore.
-You may reach him at 952-885-5530 or email@example.com.
+Corey enjoys the works of John Steinbeck, and Paul Bunyan, Robin Hood and Santa Claus lore.
+You may reach him at 952-885-5530 or firstname.lastname@example.org.

 Blog Posts by this author